Salemata, Senegal: What to pack, what to wear, and when to go [2024]

 June

-If you are traveling to Salemata in June, you will notice that it is really hot.
-Expect it to rain about a third of the time.
+If you go to Salemata in June, you will notice that it is consistently hot.
+Expect it to rain a bit less than half of the time.
 Average temperatures (including nighttime) are in the 80s F (high 20s C).

 What to wear/what to pack: